Pointers to plan a boat trip from Quebec to Florida

 It would be our pleasure to recommend a selection of Quebec captains that have done the trip on many occasions and come with excellent qualifications and recommendations.
 Their rates are very reasonable and again, worth every cent to get the chance to relax, learn and make the trip incredible for both you and your guests.

-It goes without saying, your boat should be in excellent mechanical condition and that includes the navigation equipment and security equipment as is equipped as per US regulations.
-Also, please plan the stops, budget and reservations and you are on your way!
+It goes without saying, your boat should be in excellent mechanical condition and that includes the navigation equipment and security equipment as per US regulations.
+Also, take the time to plan the stops, budget and reservations and then you are on your way!

 Start early on researching the marinas in Florida.
 Everything is on the internet.
 When checking marinas, verify how many bridges and whether they are lift or fixed keeping in your mind your clearance requirements.
 Distance to the inlet (access to the ocean) and proximity of services such as grocery store, restaurants, bar, airports, beach etc).
 Don’t hesitate to ask help from your friends that are already boating in Florida.
 Marinas in Miami are generally more expenses that Fort Lauderdale, Boca-Raton etc.